Mayank447/Pseudo-Spectral-Discretization/README.md

 #####  Raises:

-- ValueError: If output_space is not 'real' or 'spectral'.
+- ValueError: If output_basis is not 'real' or 'spectral'.

 Time Lattice